 This blog will share more detail on how to live stream events and the solutions professional broadcasters use.
 We’ll also look at the importance of 24/7 customer support for event producers.

-Before we start, do not miss our unique, limited time offer: try our new monthly Premium plan and get 2000 GB of streaming data, 200 GB of storage, and 24/7 customer support at no extra cost along with ALL Dacast features for just $79.
+Before we start, do not miss our unique, limited time offer: try our new monthly Scale plan and get 2000 GB/month of streaming data, 1000 GB of storage, and 24/7 customer support at no extra cost along with ALL Dacast features.
 Sign up for Dacast and you’re good to go!

 Why 24/7 support is essential for event production companies